 Reasons Why People Self-Harm

 Individuals with mental health conditions, such as anxiety or depression, may self-harm to cope with internal emotional pain or distress.
 The plan to self-harm due to mental health conditions is dangerous and can lead to one inflicting self-harm to the extent of extreme severity.
 Most individuals self-inflict on the wrists, hands, stomach, or thighs.
-Self-harm can range from mild self-injury such as scratching or picking wounds, to more severe self-injury, such as cutting, burning, strangling, or hitting oneself.
+Self-harm can range from mild self-injury such as scratching or picking wounds to more severe self-injury, such as cutting, burning, strangling, or hitting oneself.

 Mental health conditions are not the only reason individuals self-harm.
 Other reasons can be intrapersonal or interpersonal.
-For example, an individual who has gone through some severe trauma may utilize self-harm as a way to negatively cope with overwhelming emotions or to feel some emotion.
+For example, an individual who has gone through some severe trauma may utilize self-harm as a way to negatively cope with overwhelming emotions or to feel some emotions.
 Other individuals may self-harm to seek attention from others or self-harm to meet interpersonal demands.